 “We have been voted one of the best diagnostic groups at the Arab Health Awards for the last 3 years,” says Adams, proud of the credentials his company has accrued.
 “We are CAP accredited which is one of the highest quality assured levels you can get for diagnostics.

 “We are also moving to ISO and JCI accredited for clinics and our hospitals.
 Again, we have got a very strong clinical quality governance structure right the way through to the board and the aim is that the whole culture of the organisation is about continuous improvement and learning.”

 How has AAH managed to reach the top of the market in just five years?
 By adopting a networked approach from the outset, the company has been able to build trust and retain patients throughout the cycle of care.
 “The idea is that within each demographic you build a hub and spoke model where your patients are looked after in primary care close to the residential neighbourhoods – when they have a problem that needs hospital treatment they trust the brand and come to your hospital,” Adams explains.

 “Ultimately there’s no quick way of doing it,” he admits.
 “Patients may come to you because they’ve seen a shiny new clinic open up, or might respond to an advertisement.
-Ultimately what counts is word of mouth recomendations that says – we have good doctors, good customer care, and prices.
+Ultimately what counts is word of mouth recommendations that says – we have good doctors, good customer care, and prices.
 Frankly that’s a product of time.”